 The analysis on the highway viaduct model is conducted using an analytical method based on the elasto-plastic finite displacement dynamic response analysis.
 The tangent stiffness matrix, considering both geometric and material nonlinearities, is adopted in this study, being the cross sectional properties of the nonlinear elements prescribed by using fiber elements.
 The stress-strain relationship of the beam-column element is modeled as a bilinear type.

 The yield stress is 235.4 MPa, the elastic modulus is 200 GPa and the strain hardening in plastic area is 0.01.
 The implicit time integration Newmark scheme is formulated and used to directly calculate the responses, while the Newton-Raphson iteration method is used to achieve the acceptable accuracy in the response calculations.
 The damping of the structure is supposed a Rayleigh's type, assuming a damping coefficient of the first two natural modes of 2%.

-To assess the seismic performance of the viaduct, the nonlinear bridge model is subjected to the longitudinal (L), transverse (T), and vertical (V) components of a strong ground motion records from the Takatori Station during the 1995 Kobe Earthquake.
+To assess the seismic performance of the viaduct, the nonlinear bridge model is subjected to the longitudinal (L), transverse (T), and vertical (V) components of a strong ground motion records from the Takatori (TAK) and Kobe (KOB) Stations during the 1995 Kobe Earthquake, as well as Rinaldi (RIN) Station, from the Northridge Earthquake.
 The longitudinal earthquake component shakes the highway viaduct parallel to the X-axis of the global coordinate system, while the transverse and vertical components are acting in the Y- and Z-axes, respectively.